-- o Bathing - Tub bathing, swimming, and soaking of the knee should be avoided until allowed by your doctor Usually 6 weeks after your surgery.
-Keep the dressing on, clean and dry for the first 3 days after surgery. - On the third day following surgery, you may remove your dressing - Black stitches should be covered with waterproof banadages/bandaids and you may shower and pat dry.
-Replace with a clean, dry dressing, and keep covered otherwise - For larger incisions, Steri strips (white strips), should be left in place, these should also be covered and replaced as above - If you do not have absorbable sutures, they will be removed 10-14 days following surgery at your first post operative appointment
+- o Bathing Tub bathing, swimming, and soaking of the knee should be avoided until allowed by your doctor Usually 6 weeks after your surgery.
+Keep the dressing on, clean and dry for the first 3 days after surgery. - > On the third day following surgery, you may remove your dressing - ➤ Black stitches should be covered with waterproof banadages/bandaids and you may shower and pat dry.
+Replace with a clean, dry dressing, and keep covered otherwise - For larger incisions, Steri strips (white strips), should be left in place, these should also be covered and replaced as above - Dressings Remove the dressing 3 days after surgery.
+Your stitches will be left in until about 10-14 days post-op.
+You may apply band-aids to the small incisions around your knee.